facebook/relay/docs/modern/NewInRelayModern.md

+---
+id: new-in-relay-modern
-# New in Relay Modern
+title: New in Relay Modern
+layout: docs
+category: Relay Modern
+permalink: docs/new-in-relay-modern.html
+next: relay-environment
+---

-*A summary of the biggest improvements that Relay Modern brings.*
+> A summary of the biggest improvements that Relay Modern brings.

 ## Performance